-Sustainable Australia supports a prosperous, diverse and resilient economy, designed to secure a healthy environment and a better quality of life, for all Australians.
-Our economy should develop due to improvements in productivity, innovation, skills, education, workforce participation, technology and entrepreneurship, not population and debt.
-We must also reject the myth that high immigration is required to offset our gradually ageing population.
+- Our economy should develop due to improvements in productivity, innovation, skills, education, workforce participation, technology and entrepreneurship, not the mirage of growing housing debt and population.

 See full background at bottom of page.

 Policy Methods (Federal & State)

 - Better invest in education and skills training of Australian citizens via an affordable, world class education system that gives all Australians the skills and attributes they need to secure jobs and flourish in society (see EDUCATION policy).
-Better education investment will, amongst other things, relieve downward pressure on wages and uplift the millions of economically disenfranchised members of the current population.
+Better education investment will, amongst other things, relieve downward pressure on wages and uplift the many economically disenfranchised members of the current population.